Sitecore/Sitecore.Demo.Platform/Azure PaaS/README.md

 | isGroup									| denotes if the asset is a collection of modules.
 | fileName									| Exact default filename
 | url										| download link
-| extract									| instrcuts the script that the asset is a .zip that should be extracted.
+| extract									| instructs the script that a zip file should be extracted.
 It will extract it to deploy/assets/name of asset
-| isWdp										| denotes if the asset is already a scwdp
+| isWdp										| asset is already a scwdp
-| convertToWdp								| denotes if the asset needs to be converted to an scwdp
+| convertToWdp								| asset needs to be converted to an scwdp
-| uploadToAzure								| denotes if the asset should be uploaded to Azure
+| uploadToAzure								| asset should be uploaded to Azure
-| install									| denotes if the asset should be downloaded and installed (the only asset this currently functions with is DEF)
+| install									| asset should be downloaded and installed (the only asset this currently functions with is DEF)
 | source									| download source, sitecore or github have specific requirements for downloading (e.g. credentials )
 | modules									| list modules for groups